NIRISS Optics and Focal Plane

 The pick-off mirror (POM) is a flat mirror composed of an aluminum substrate coated with nickel plating.
 Light from the fine steering mirror of the JWST Optical Telescope Element (OTE) is focused onto the NIRISS POM and directed into the instrument.

-The POM is mounted on a movable stage that serves as the course focus mechanism (CFM) for NIRISS.
+The POM is mounted on a movable stage that serves as the coarse focus mechanism (CFM) for NIRISS.

 It has four coronagraphic occulters engraved in its surface.
 These deep, cone-shaped holes in the nickel overcoat are remnants of the original tunable filter imager (TFI) configuration of the instrument.
 Although NIRISS does not have a coronagraphic mode, these occulters will nevertheless leave their imprint on all images of externally-illuminated sources.
 When projected onto the detector, the occulters appear as circular spots with diameters of 0.58", 0.75", 1.5", and 2.0" (approximately 9, 11.
 23. and 31 pixels, respectively), with positions that depend slightly on the focus.